Olympic athletes to put on own medals at Tokyo ceremonies

 The ”very significant change” to traditional medal ceremonies in the 339 events was revealed Wednesday by International Olympic Committee president Thomas Bach.

-“It will be made sure that the person who will put the medal on tray will do so only with disinfected gloves so that the athlete can be sure that nobody touched them before,” Bach added.
+”It will be made sure that the person who will put the medal on the tray will do so only with disinfected gloves, so that the athlete can be sure that nobody touched them before.”

 The Olympic approach is different to soccer in Europe where UEFA president Aleksander Ceferin has personally hung medals around the necks of players at competition finals in recent weeks.

-Ceferin also shook hands with Italy’s standout goalkeeper Gianluigi Donnarumma at the Euro 2020 medal and trophy presentation in London on Sunday.
-Donnarumma’s save in a penalty shootout clinched the title for Italy against England.
+Ceferin also shook hands with Italy goalkeeper Gianluigi Donnarumma at the Euro 2020 medal and trophy presentation in London on Sunday.
+His save in a penalty shootout clinched the title for Italy against England.

-Bach confirmed Wednesday that in Tokyo “there will be no shake hands and there will be no hugs there during the ceremony.”
+Bach confirmed Wednesday that in Tokyo ”there will be no handshakes and there will be no hugs during the ceremony.”

 Olympic medals are typically presented by an IOC member or a leading official in a sport’s governing body.